 An Orthodox colleague recently created a controversy after writing a blog post explaining why he no longer recites the blessing shelo asani isha – thanking God for not creating him as a woman.
 Several Orthodox rabbis criticized this position for various reasons with one even questioning the author’s right to call himself “Orthodox,” ostensibly for deviating from the traditional liturgy through his omission.
 In the grand scheme of Orthodox Jewish history this rabbi’s personal choice is relatively trivial.
 However, in the subsequent squabbling over one rabbi’s legitimacy, the Orthodox rabbinate inadvertently exposes the inherent cognitive dissonance prevalent in the contemporary Orthodox community.

 Contemporary Orthodox Judaism tends to resist innovation and change as a matter of principle.
 Preserving the authentic tradition is the highest priority, especially when faced with potentially corrupting external influences.
-For just one example, when confronted with the question of mixed seating in the synagogues, R. Joseph B. Soloveitchik exhorted the Rabbinical Council of America to “be ready to fight for an undiluted Halachah which is often not in the vogue.”1 The problem of course is that Jewish history is replete with exactly such instances when common Jewish practice has changed, either through adapting existing practice or introducing new innovations.
+For just one example, when confronted with the question of mixed seating in the synagogues, R. Joseph B. Soloveitchik exhorted the Rabbinical Council of America to “be ready to fight for an undiluted Halachah which is often not in the vogue.”[1.
+Soloveitchik, Joseph B. “Message to a Rabbinic Convention.”
+The Sanctity of the Synagogue The Case for Mechitzah: Separation Between Men and Women in the Synagogue Ed.
+Baruch Litvin Ktav 1987. p.
+109] The problem of course is that Jewish history is replete with exactly such instances when common Jewish practice has changed, either through adapting existing practice or introducing new innovations.

 Consider one such example from the liturgy.
 In the section of morning blessings, the same part of the service which includes shelo asani isha – virtually all sidduim contain the blessing ha-notein la’ya’ef koach – blessing God for giving strength to the weak.
 R. Yosef Karo (1488-1575) opposed not only the recitation of this blessing (O.H.
 46:6), but the legitimacy of its very existence stating, “since it is not mentioned in the Talmud, I do not know how this person had permission to create it” (Beit Yosef O.H.
 46:6).
 The difference between omitting a blessing and reciting an unauthorized one is substantial; in the former one only does not fulfill a rabbinic obligation (T. Berachot 6:18) but in the latter instance one violates a biblical prohibition of taking God’s name in vain (Shemot 20:6, B. Berachot 33a).
 And yet for contemporary Judaism, one such liturgical change is accepted if not required, while the other is deemed unorthodox.